 In your application, you must describe the process that will be used to obtain consent, including who will do it, when it will be done (in relation to when the research will take place) and where it will be done.

 In some specific instances, written and signed consent forms may not be culturally or contextually appropriate, and may actually constitute a risk to research participants, or may not be sensible where literacy limitations of participants are a concern.
 In these cases, oral consent may be appropriate and the procedures to be used in obtaining it and documenting it, along with the reasons why written consent is not appropriate, must be stated in your IRB application.
 In such cases, an information letter provided to the participant can ensure the accuracy and consistency of conveying necessary information to participants.
-This information would consist of the same Elements of Consent, however, without the requirement of a participant's signature.
-Instead, the investigator should either record consent (audio or video) or certify such consent has been obtained (see Oral Consent example (pdf)).
+This information would consist of the same Elements of Consent without the requirement of a participant's signature.
+Instead, the investigator should either record consent (audio or video) or certify such consent has been obtained.
+Use this Oral Consent Form template for your IRB.

 Where there are specific situations where the IRB may waive the requirement for obtaining informed consent (written or oral).
 This may only be done when research falls under the "Exempt for Further Review" category of IRB review AND all of the following four conditions pertain: